chinonso-okoroafor/restaurant-database-gui/README.md

 > ⚠️ Ensure `restaurant_info.csv` and `Orders.csv` are in the `/data` folder before running.

----

-## 🌟 Why I’d Hire This Candidate (Recruiter’s Endorsement)

-> “This project demonstrates rare completeness: you took messy data, engineered a robust system, built user-facing tools, and delivered business metrics — all while following software best practices.
-In interviews, I’d ask you to walk me through your normalization choices or how you’d scale this to 10M orders.
-You’re clearly ready for real-world analytics engineering or BI development roles.
-Well done.”

-— *Professional Recruiting Manager, Data Science & Business Analytics*

----

 ## 📚 References

 - Dasu, T., & Johnson, T. (2003). *Exploratory Data Mining and Data Cleaning*.
 Wiley.